eezstreet/d2rlint/README.md

   }

   Evaluate(workspace: Workspace): void {
-    // check if something in the workspace isn't satisfactory return true;
+    // check if something in the workspace isn't satisfactory, print if not return;
   }
 }
 ```